Colorado Plains Regional Airport

 Colorado Plains Regional Airport (IATA: AKO, ICAO: KAKO, FAA LID: AKO) is a public-use airport located on the north side city limits of Akron, Colorado, a town in Washington County, Colorado, United States.
 The airport is approximately 115 mi northeast of Denver.

 Facilities and aircraft

-Colorado Plains Regional Airport covers an area of 639 acre at an elevation of 4,714 feet (1,437 m) above mean sea level.
+Colorado Plains Regional Airport covers an area of 639 acre at an elevation of 4,716 feet (1,437 m) above mean sea level.
 It has one runway designated 11/29 with a 7001 by 100 ft asphalt pavement.

-For the 12-month period ending March 31, 2006, the airport had 21,220 aircraft operations, an average of 58 per day: 99% general aviation, 1% air taxi, <1% military and <1% scheduled commercial.
-At that time there were 17 aircraft based at this airport: 88% single-engine and 12% multi-engine.
+For the 12-month period ending December 31, 2015, the airport had 20,900 aircraft operations, an average of 57 per day: 96% general aviation, and 4% military.
+At that time there were 9 aircraft based at this airport: all single-engine.

 Services: TSNT Storage (hangars and tiedowns), fuel (100LL, JET A1), courtesy car, public phone and computerized WX planning in FBO, aircraft and hangar rentals, instructional services, aerial spraying (April – October).